New Iraqi Prime Minister-Designate Named After Weeks of Deadlock

 On Wednesday, President Barham Saleh gave parliamentary blocs until Feb.
 1 to select a premier candidate, or said he would exercise his constitutional powers and choose one himself.

-In a pre-recorded statement posted online, Allawi called on protesters to continue with their uprising against corruption and said he would quit if the blocs insist on imposing names of ministers.
+In a pre-recorded statement posted online, Allawi called on protesters to continue with their uprising against corruption and said he would quit if the blocs insist on imposing names of mi nisterial appointees.

 “If it wasn’t for your sacrifices and courage there wouldn’t have been any change in the country,” he said addressing anti-government protesters.
 “I have faith in you and ask you to continue with the protests.”